meower-media/.github/profile/README.md

 ## What is Meower?
 Meower is a friendlier social media platform.
 Meower is completely free to use, 100% open-source, advertisement and tracker free, all while being designed for humans.
-There's fluffy cats, easter eggs, (bad) jokes and more.
+There are fluffy cats, easter eggs, (bad) jokes and more.

 ## Cool!
 How do I get on Meower?
 Easy!
 Just visit any of our clients below:
 - [Scratch Client](https://app.meower.org/): The original Meower client!
-Do not use if you have a slow computer or you are using a mobile device.
+Do not use it if you have a slow computer or you are using a mobile device.
 Recommended if you want the full Meower experience while we continue evolving.

 - [Svelte Client](https://svelte.meower.org/): Meower's rising star!
 Recommended for mobile devices or slower computers.